mhossen2022/azure-synapse-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

     ![setConnections](./assets/07-adwork-set-connections.jpg "set connections")

-## Create Dataflow using the integration datasets
+## Step 2 : Create Dataflow using the integration datasets

 In this section, you will use integration datasets for creating a dataflow for loading data into lake database.